varnish/Varnish-Book/varnish_book.rst

 Cookies are frequently used to identify unique users, or user-choices.
 They can be used for anything from identifying a user-session in a web-shop to opting for a mobile version of a web page.
-Varnish can handle cookies coming from three different sources:
+Varnish can handle cookies coming from two different sources:

 - ``req.http.Cookie`` header field from clients
 - ``beresp.http.Set-Cookie`` header field from servers

 .. container:: handout

-   By default Varnish does not cache a page if the ``Cookie`` request header or ``Set-Cookie`` response header are present.
+   By default Varnish does not cache a page if ``req.http.Cookie`` or ``beresp.http.Set-Cookie`` are present.
    This is for two main reasons:
    1) to avoid littering the cache with large amount of copies of the same content, and
    2) to avoid delivering cookie-based content to a wrong client.

-   It is far better to either cache multiple copies of the same content for each user or cache **nothing** at all, than caching personal, confidential or private content and deliver it to a wrong client.
+   It is far better to either cache multiple copies of the same content for each user or **cache nothing** at all, than caching personal, confidential or private content and deliver it to a wrong client.
    In other words, the worst is to jeopardize users' privacy for saving backend resources.
    Therefore, it is strongly advised to take your time to write a correct VCL program and test it thoroughly before caching cookies in production deployments.